 Contractor’s Insurance.

 Types and Amounts of Insurance.
-Contractor shall, at its own cost and expense, procure and maintain in full force and effect at all times from the commencement of the Work through Final Completion (except for such longer periods of time as specified in this Attachment O) the following insurances on an occurrence basis (except for professional liability or errors and omissions insurance, which shall be on a “claims made” basis) for coverages at not less than the following prescribed minimum limits of liability:
+Contractor shall, at its own cost and expense, procure and maintain in full force and effect at all times from the commencement of the Work through Final Completion (except for such longer periods of time as specified in this Attachment O) the following insurances on an occurrence basis (except for professional liability or errors and omissions insurance, which shall be on a “claims made” basis) for coverages at the following prescribed limits of liability:

 Worker’s Compensation and Employers’ Liability Insurance.
 Contractor shall comply with Applicable Law with respect to worker’s compensation requirements and other similar requirements for wherever the Work is performed and shall procure and maintain worker’s compensation and employer’s liability policies in accordance with Applicable Law and the requirements of the Agreement.
 These policies shall include coverage for all states and other applicable jurisdictions, voluntary compensation coverage and occupational disease.
 If the Work is to be performed on or near navigable waters, the policies shall include coverage for United States Longshoremen’s and Harbor Workers’ Act, Death on the High Seas Act, the Jones Act, the Outer Continental Shelf Lands Act, and other Applicable Law regarding maritime law.
 A maritime employers’ liability policy may be used to satisfy applicable parts of this requirement with respect to Work performed on or near navigable waters,